+The inhabitants of Switzerland are still noticeably affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
 The inhabitants of Switzerland are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By July 5th, 2020, 32184 infected persons and 1685 deaths have been reported in the country.
-The first confirmed infections were reported on February 25th, 2020, which is the date of the official notification.
+By October 24th, 2020, 103323 infected persons and 1876 deaths have been reported in the country.
+The first confirmed infections were reported on February 26th, 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 27th with 1,390 new infected persons.
+The country reached its peak so far on October 20th with 8,737 new infected persons.

 The first graph shows the number of infected persons reported.
 The second graph shows the number of deaths.

 From the previously infected and deceased people, in Switzerland results in a mortality rate of 1.8%.
 However, it should be borne in mind that death occurs an average of 19 days after the first symptoms appear.
 The time of the actual infection is therefore followed by several days until a person affected has a medical test carried out and the results are available.
 In order to quantify mortality more precisely, one would therefore have to compare the deaths that have occurred to date with those reported 60,230 infected up to 14 days ago.
 This gives in Switzerland a new mortality rate of 3.1%.